We're always pushing ourselves, and our clients, to do better at every stage of the strategic and creative branding

 What? - the list of products or services on offer (what it does)

 The workshops enable us to really get under the skin of founders and gain insights into their companies.
-More importantly it allows us to start the process of stripping back all the different layers of clutter, stuff and noise that plagues most brands.
+More importantly it allows us to start the process of stripping back all the different layers of clutter, stuff and noise that plague most brands.
 We believe that a key part of our role is to help founders get to the core essence of their brand and help them bring it to life in a new way.
 To do this we need to be quite ruthless when working out what needs to stay and what needs to go.
 We usually throw out a lot more than we keep.
 The BTL team all share a 'less is more' mindset: a very simple but effective mantra that we've borrowed from the no-nonsense modernist architect Ludwig Mies van der Rohe.

 "Working with BTL has surpassed my expectations.
 Stu and Santeri have a rare combination of talent and work ethic, and they are a pleasure to work with.
 They push you to be the best.
 They have an acute eye for detail and their "less is more" approach has challenged us to do better.
 They have created a unique approach to branding which delivers a very authentic, coherent and easy to understand message.
 I could not have dreamed of a better partner to help launch my new brand and I am looking forward to working with them on our next chapter together."

 Bastien Bouisset, Founder, Chapter 2

-We've got plenty of experience working with established brands, but we most enjoy the challenge of creating something new.
-Over the last few years we've helped entrepreneurs secure investment and launch new start-up brands in many different sectors including travel, logistics, fashion, beauty, technology, audio, food, drink, wellbeing, fitness, football, language, architecture, retail:
+We've got plenty of experience working with established brands, but we most enjoy the challenge of creating something new, or reinventing something that needs a new start.
+Over the last few years we've helped entrepreneurs secure investment and launch new start-up brands in many different sectors including travel, logistics, fashion, beauty, technology, audio, food, drink, wellbeing, fitness, football, language, architecture & retail:

 “We see BTL as our in-house brand department.
 Although we're located in different parts of Sweden, and BTL in London, they always feel close & are just a Skype-call away.